sujith-eag/personal-site/content/docs/bash-linux/linux_bash/01_bash_basics/bash-4_variable_aliases.md

 In Bash, variables can be defined from the command line and used later in the same shell session or from within a script.
 All variables are typically capitalized but not a requirement.

 When a variable is available throughout the environment for use, not just one session or script, it is called an **environment variable**.

-#### **env**
+#### env - Environment Variables

 The `env` command can be used to see all the environment variables defined (these can vary across distributions).

 ```bash {frame="none"}